sl4m/gnu_smalltalk_koans/README.markdown

 Note: I am certain that `3.0.x` does not work and it will complain about not understanding `#asString`.

-Support for Windows is on its way (once I figure out how to build it successfully).

 ### Installing GNU Smalltalk on Mac OS X

 The simplest way to install GNU Smalltalk is via homebrew: